jeju5/management/cs/aws/aws_developer.md

     docker tag ........                                           # tag it
     docker push .......                                           # push it to ECR-repo
     ```
+  * When ECR push/pull to a repo it calls ecr:GetAuthorizationToken to get authorized. (configure IAM)
   * buildspec.yml
     * defines step to take on each build step
     * you can specify ECS/ECR commands in this file to automate everything